 Deadline: Screens are updated once per week.
 Please submit your items 5-10 days before the event.
 Items will run for up to two weeks, including one day after the event.
 If you would like your items to play longer, you can add it to your submission (no longer than one semester).

-Technical questions about the system should be directed to their offices via the Helpline.
+Technical questions about the system should be directed to ITS via the ITS Service Desk.